OpenPrinting/libcups/cups/cupspm.md

 2.x and earlier and makes other naming changes for consistency.
 As a result, the CUPS 3.x library is no longer binary compatible with programs compiled against the CUPS 2.x library and earlier, and some source code may need minor changes to compile with the new library.
-This file describes the changes and how to migrate to the new library.
+This chapter describes the changes and how to migrate to the new library.